fcrozatier/type-strip/tests/README.md

 # Type-Strip test suite

-Each test suite has a `only` and `skip` parameters, to allow targeting or skipping specific test cases.
+Each test suite has a `only` and `skip` parameters of type `Regex[] | undefined`, to allow targeting or skipping specific test cases.
 The available test cases labels correspond to the `cases` subfolders of the suite.

 To run the tests: